 I have long argued that UK law needs a general anti-avoidance principle.
 I stress that what I propose is a principle and not a rule.
 There is good reason for this.
 A rule presupposes a legal interpretation of law while a principle is based on the idea that there should be an equitable construction.
 The difference between the two is that a legal interpretation is indifferent to the outcome of the analysis: whatever the precise wording decrees, applies.
 It is precisely because this has far too commonly applied in tax law that we have so much tax avoidance.
 The notion of equitable construction is neatly summarised by an Australian law of 1901 on legal interpretation, which states, ‘In the interpretation of a provision of an Act, a construction that would promote the purpose or object underlying the Act (whether that purpose or object is expressly stated in the Act or not) shall be preferred to a construction that would not promote that purpose or object.’

 In this context the idea behind a general anti-avoidance principle is simply expressed.
 If a step is added to a transaction with the sole or principal aim of securing a tax advantage (which would be defined as a saving in tax) then that step in the transaction is simply ignored for tax purposes.
 This would deal with premeditated attempts to subvert the intention of the tax system by simply saying they do not exist and charging tax as if they do not.
 It could be argued that the structures adopted by Google, Amazon and Starbucks are all arrangements entered into with the sole or principal aim of securing a tax advantage.
 If that were to be accepted and if the UK were to adopt a general anti-avoidance principle, I would argue that principle could be used to challenge those structures.
 Curiously, the OECD seems to agree.
-It says of its model double-tax agreement, ‘States do not have to grant the benefits of a double taxation convention where arrangements that constitute an abuse of the provisions of the convention have been entered into .’
+It says of its model double-tax agreement, ‘States do not have to grant the benefits of a double taxation convention where arrangements that constitute manipulation of the provisions of the convention have been entered into .’

 It would seem that there is no conflict between a general anti-avoidance principle and the UK’s double-tax treaties, but I am aware that some disagree with that opinion.
 They argue that the structures discussed in Chapters 4 and 5 are compliant with the OECD’s rules implicit in the UK’s double-tax agreements and therefore beyond the reach of a general anti-avoidance principle.
 It is hard to see how they come to that conclusion.
 The intention of double-tax agreements is to produce outcomes that prevent double taxation; they were never intended to produce situations that resulted in non-taxation.
 A properly worded general anti-avoidance principle should be able to attack arrangements that achieve that result.

-It is important in this context to note that European Union law (which is important here, since much of the abuse is perpetrated by other EU states) there arecontains specific provisions that already allow member states to apply safeguards to avoid abusive tax planning.
+It is important in this context to note that European Union law (which is important here, since much tax avoidance flows through EU states) contains specific provisions that already allow member states to apply safeguards to avoid abusive tax planning.
 This is no doubt why, in December 2012, the European Union suggested that all member states adopt a general anti-avoidance principle into their tax law of the type I have proposed, justifying that recommendation by saying,

 <display prose>